openframeworks/ofBook/chapters/OOPs!/chapter.md

 If you ran the previous code you'll see that in a very short time you'll not only create a huge amount of balls but at some point your system might become sluggish because there are just way too many objects on screen.
 As we just mentioned Vectors are very special as we can add and remove elements dynamically, that's their magic: vectors are elastic!
 So, let's also implement a way to delete them before we have way too many Balls.

-On the ofApp::MousePressed call we will loop though our vector and check the distance between the coordinates of the mouse with the Ball position, if this distance is smaller than the Ball ~~dimension~~**[MH: radius]** then, we know that we're clicking inside it, we can delete it.
+On the ofApp::MousePressed call we will loop though our vector and check the distance between the coordinates of the mouse with the Ball position, if this distance is smaller than the Ball radius then, we know that we're clicking inside it, we can delete it.
 Because we're using the vector.erase method we need to use an iterator ( myBall.begin() ), a shortcut that references to the first element of the vector as a starting point to access the vector element we really want to erase ( 'i' ).

 **[MH: Needs an additional sentence explaining what an iterator is and why you use it here]**